nis65/multiroom/README.md

 * Use standard software and hardware components as far as possible
 * Rely on existing IP-Network (LAN, WLAN, even VPN) and DNS.
-* Have only one pair of loudspeakers per room and make them universally usable (i.e. as bluetooth audio sink).
+* Have only one pair of speakers per room and make them universally usable (i.e. as bluetooth audio sink).
 * Integrate the HiFi-Amp as sound sink **and** sound source, so that I can stream my vinyl records synchronously to all rooms.
 * Maximise sound quality: No conversion of the audio signal in any way (resampling, lossy codecs, ...)
 * Maximise digital sovereignty: No need to integrate streaming services that make it almost impossible to downlad a text version of **my own** playlists (hi spotify).
 If you really need it: Use the app on your mobile or desktop and connect via bluetooth.

 ### Components

-System Engineering is like playing LEGO: You take some components (lego bricks) with well defined inputs and outputs (studs and their counterparts) and stick them together to build something new, for example a house.
+System engineering is like playing LEGO: You take some components (lego bricks) with well defined inputs and outputs (studs and their counterparts) and stick them together to build something new, for example a house.

 This tutorial shows how to create some basic audio bricks and proposes my way of sticking them together to build a multiroom audio system.
 Your mileage may vary, you may take my bricks as is and stick them together in a different way.
-But you can change one or the other brick or even create new bricks to build the system that matches your needs.
+You can change some bricks or even create new bricks to build the system that matches your needs.

 The following bricks will be used to build the multiroom audio solution.
 Every brick has at least one audio input and at least one audio output.
-While I try not to convert the digital audio format itself, it will be wrapped into different container formats that.
-The most important feature to categorize the interfaces is whether they can be used over the network or locally on one machine only.
+While I try not to convert the digital audio format itself, it will be wrapped into different container formats, depending on the needs of the components.
+The most important feature to categorize the interfaces is whether they can be used over the network or locally on one machine only: If a connection is by network, you can transport the audio signal via TCP/IP.

+These are the bricks I use:

 ![](bricks.png)

-* **ADC**: analog digital converter, part of a physical sound card:
+* **ADC**: analog digital converter, part of a physical sound card
   * Input: *analog*: an analog signal e.g. music fed via an audio cable to the input connectors of the soundcard
   * Output: *ALSA source* a sequence of samples that can be read (*recorded*) from the soundcard using ALSA.
 * **bluealsa**: receives (together with bluetooth hardware and bluetoothd) an A2DP audio stream and presents it on a virtual ALSA soundcard